Athletes Vein Disease Treatment in Naperville & Wheaton, IL

-For athletes, bulging, ropy, painful veins will not only cause pain and discomfort, but can also hinder physical performance and affect stamina.
+For athletes, bulging, ropy, painful veins will not only cause pain and discomfort but can also hinder physical performance and affect stamina.
 Once you have bad valves and backward flow in the veins, certain activities will speed up the progression of vein disease more than others.
-Athletes who focus on sports that rely on the legs to support additional weight over extended periods, like weightlifting, backpacking, and skiing will see varicose veins develop more quickly.
-Running, cycling or other repetitive motion activities also increase the amount of stress in the legs and veins.
+Athletes who focus on sports that rely on the legs to support additional weight over extended periods, such as weightlifting, backpacking, and skiing, are more likely to develop varicose veins more quickly.
+Running, cycling, or other repetitive motion activities also increase the stress on the legs and veins.

 Certain sports can increase your risk of varicose veins, including:

-• Weightlifting: Excessive straining can damage or worsen already damaged vein valves.
+• Weightlifting: Excessive straining can damage or worsen already damaged valve structures.

 • Running: Prolonged periods of time upright can cause blood to pool in the lower legs.